 Some of our favorite Echinaceas are the Crazy White and Crazy Pink Echinacea.
 These guys are powerhouses of bloomitude (yeah, I made that word up.
 So what?!
-I'd use it again!) and once matured they can produce over 100 blooms every year.
+I’d use it again!), and once matured, they can produce over 100 blooms every year.

 One fantastic aspect of Hollies is that they are a diverse group and can fit in with any landscape.
-The Robin Holly, Oakland Holly, and Nellie R. Stevens Holly are great examples of naturally pyramidal, tall hollies, reaching 15-20' high.
-All three of these will provide plenty of space for birds to take shelter.
+The Robin Holly, Oakland Holly, and Nellie R. Stevens Holly are great examples of naturally pyramidal, tall hollies, reaching 15-20′ high.
+All three will provide plenty of space for birds to take shelter.

 If sharp spines aren’t your thing, the Yaupon Holly or Bordeaux Yaupon Holly are shorter hollies reaching only around 4’ tall.
-They still produce bounties of red berries and provide shelter for birds, though they unfortunately sacrifice much of the potential for nesting sites.
+They still produce bounties of red berries and provide shelter for birds, though they, unfortunately, sacrifice much of the potential for nesting sites.

 If you go with the Green Giant, be sure to leave room for it to grow.
 They can reach 50-60′ tall!